jacobdeichert/mask/README.md

 wask <subcommand>
 ~~~

-### Subshell environment initialization script
+### Subshell environment initialization

-When specifying the special `ON::INIT` script, you can hook into the subshell initialization process to inject common helpers and utilities your commands share.
+Adding the special `ON::INIT` script allows you to hook into the subshell initialization process to inject common environment variables and utilities your commands share.
 This script only allows shell-based executors (`sh`, `bash`, `zsh`, etc...) and it **must not** be defined as a heading.

 **Example:**